 - What do you fear when you try to talk with your partner about sensitive issues?
 Do you fear upsetting them or making them angry?
 What stops you addressing an issue with your partner?

 Hopefully the points raised here will help you prepare for your therapy and get the most out of your sessions.
-If you haven’t already booked an appointment simply fill in the Easy Booking form below and we will get back to you shortly and arrange an appointment time that suits.
-Add as little or as much information to the form as you like.
-All your information is treated as confidential.
+If you haven’t already booked an appointment contact us today.